 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The capital expenditure of the company is financed by loans, promoters contibution/equity and internal proceeds.
+The capital expenditure of the company is financed by loans, the Promoters contribution / equity fund and internal proceeds.
 The interest bearing loans of the Company comprises of both fixed and floating rate.